-The Company did not grant any Stock Option Awards in Fiscal 2021.
+The Company did not grant any Stock Option Awards in Fiscal 2022.
 The Stock Option Awards granted in prior years are disclosed in the compensation tables provided below.

-2021 Special Recognition, Attraction and Retention Award

-On a limited and selective basis, we sometimes pay additional compensation to our employees in the form of special recognition, attraction or retention awards.
+2022 Special Recognition, Attraction and Retention Award On a limited and selective basis, we sometimes pay additional compensation to our employees in the form of special recognition, attraction or retention awards.
 For example, we may provide a special award to an individual to reimburse him/her for compensation he/she would forfeit by terminating previous employment, or to recognize contributions to a critical strategic initiative.
-As outlined in the Effect of COVID-19 on Executive Compensation Arrangements section above, the Committee approved at its October 2020 meeting a supplemental retention RSU award, granted on December 1, 2020 to select key employees across the Company with full vesting on the third anniversary of the grant for Company executive officers and full vesting on the second anniversary of grant date for all other employees.
+On July 1, 2021, Mr. Chowbey was awarded RSUs associated with his joining the Company in June 2021.

 Employees at all levels of the Company are eligible to receive special awards.
 We may provide awards in the form of cash bonuses, equity, or a combination of cash and equity, in each case depending on the reason for the award.
 The amount of any special recognition or retention award depends on the reason it is being granted.
-The Compensation Committee must approve any special awards for our executives.
-For Fiscal 2021, the Committee approved supplemental retention RSU awards for Messrs.
-Rossi, Audia and Cardenas, Mss.
-Bacchus and Keating in the amounts of \$1,100,016, \$449,994, \$174,990, \$209,995, and \$199,993, respectively.
+The Committee must approve any special awards for our executives.